 Okay.

-And so now through your eyes, my child's gift to me.
+And so now, through your eyes, my child's gift to me.

-See, I'm getting southern, y'all.
+Say, I'm getting southern, y'all.

-Is when you watch kids and it's raining outside, they love the rain.
+And this is what was interesting to me: is when you watch kids and it's raining outside, they love the rain.

-You know, to us it's an aggravation.
+You know, to us, it's an aggravation.

 Right.

-You know, if with snow, it's an aggravation for a kid, it's heaven.
+You know, if it's snow, it's an aggravation.

 I know.

-You know, and and they, for example, you buy them a beautiful gift or a toy, and all they care about is the plastic that they can pop.
+You know, and they, for example, you buy them a beautiful gift or a toy, and all they care about is the plastic that they can pop.

 Right.